 Unlike water that is low in sodium, this type of water has a high salt content.
-It is suitable for professional athletes to recover their body after competitions.
+It is suitable for professional athletes to recover their bodies after competitions.

 Water with sulfate

 As the name implies, iron-rich water contains large amounts of iron.
-It is recommended for people with anemia or low iron.
+It is recommended for people with anaemia or low iron.